itsandreramon/TellMe-Backend/README.md

 ### Development
 You can start the Spring Boot application in a variety of ways:

-1. Build a .jar from the sources and run it via CLI
+1. Build a .jar from the sources and run it locally via the Java CLI
 ```
 $ ./gradlew bootJar
 $ java -jar build/libs/backend-0.0.1-SNAPSHOT.jar